SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/simulator.md

 An instruction can either send a message (measurements, alarms, events and inventory) or wait for a specified time (sleep).

-A message is defined by choosing a message template (like sending a temperature) and providing the values for this template (e.g. 23.0 degrees).
-Many predefined message templates are provided, e.g. for creating a measurement, sending an event, creating and cancelling an alarm.
+A message is defined by choosing a message template (like sending a temperature) and providing the values for this template (for example, 23.0 degrees).
+Many predefined message templates are provided, for example, for creating a measurement, sending an event, creating and cancelling an alarm.
 These templates are based on MQTT static templates.
 Additionally, custom message templates can be defined using the [SmartREST template editor](#smartrest-templates).

 ### To view simulators